tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 [^todoist]: I've done the same with the Todoist project that contained Logwise's roadmap.
 Archiving it allows me to consult the links and other resources I had gathered there if needed in the future, while preventing me from adding, updating, or completing tasks.

-[^obsidian]: Instead, I've implemented a similar logging setup using Obsidian.
-It's not _nearly_ as ergonomic, but it meets my needs.

 [^still-open]: Part of this is due to the fact that Innerhelm itself is still, [by design](https://innerhelm.com/posts/where-innerhelm-began/), open-ended:

 	> [F]ocusing on writing about these ideas seemed like the most strategic step forward.
 It is sufficiently open-ended that I can follow the idea where it leads, while still being concrete enough to share meaningfully with others (which is itself helpful in the exploration).